Vocal De-Essing – How To Get Rid Of Sibilance In Vocals

 Another great approach that will help you get the best results when controlling sibilance is to use split-track de-essing.

-To do this, you’ll have to cut out all the sibilance to a separate track.
+To do this, you’ll have to cut out all the sibilance and put it on a separate track.

 This means you’ll have to manually cut each sibilance sound out of the vocal track one by one and move them on to a separate channel.